BUILT-CoLAB/license-key-manager/README.md

 pip install -r requirements.txt
 ```

 **Step 2:** Set up the env variable for flask.
-This process has two commands, which the one that fits your OS:
+This process has two commands, choose the one that fits your OS:

 Windows:
 ```